Love French Food

 Should you cover a duck with foil when roasting?

-If you are roasting your bird at 400°F/200°C/Gas6, you do not have to cover it with foil.
-The higher temperature will seal the outside to keep the moisture inside.
+If you are roasting your bird at 400°F/200°C/Gas 6, you do not need to cover it with foil.
+The higher temperature will seal the outside, keeping the moisture inside.

-What mistakes to people make when cooking duck?
+What mistakes do people make when cooking duck?

 There are a few common errors people make with duck: